Vehicle modifications and registration class

 - if this equipment is removed and you use the van, you must register the van as a commercial vehicle

-Pick-up Trucks (Part 106.6 (b) and (c)) - you may register a pick-up truck in the passenger class if it meets certain conditions, depending on its unladen weight.
+Pick-up Trucks (Part 106.6 (b) and (c)) - you can register it in the passenger class if it meets certain conditions, depending on its unladen weight.

-If you have a modified or unmodified pick-up truck with an unladen weight less than 5,501 lbs., then you may register it in the passenger class if it meets the following conditions:
+If your modified or unmodified pick-up truck has an unladen weight less than 6,001 lbs., you can register it in the passenger class if it meets the following conditions:

 - the pick-up truck does not have any business advertisements